Juicy Baked Chicken Breast

 Another favorite of mine is Keto Baked Chicken Parmesan.
 My version is low-carb, gluten-free, keto and loaded with flavor.

-Or go a step further and try spinach stuffed chicken breast by butterflying it (cut down one side of the chicken to create a pocket without cutting all the way through) and stuffing with mozzarella, sun-dried tomatoes, and fresh basil.
+Or go a step further and try spinach stuffed chicken breast by butterflying it (cut down one side of the chicken to create a pocket without cutting all the way through) and stuffing it with mozzarella, sun-dried tomatoes, and fresh basil.

 To make baked chicken breast even more unique, try my simple Keto Breaded Chicken Breasts.
+Or you may incorporate it with pasta like the Lemon Chicken Pasta recipe.

 Sides to serve with chicken